Winter Essential Snow Gear for Kids

 Probably the item we deliberate the longest about is coats, especially since it’s the priciest item.
 With four children, through the years we’ve tried a variety of coats and different brands.

-The last two years we have bought the Eddie Bauer Classic Down Hooded Jacket, which is currently on sale for $39.99, instead of $109.99.
+The last two years we have bought the Eddie Bauer Classic Down Hooded Jacket, which is currently on sale.
 My sons love it because of the soft fleece on the wrist and soft interior, plus 650 down insulation for warmth.

 For babies we love the full Columbia body suit with easy zipper access and soft down that keeps them snuggly and warm.